-It’s crucial that your partner also feels comfortable to share their thoughts and feelings with you.
+It’s crucial that your partner also feels comfortable sharing their thoughts and feelings with you.

 Trust goes both ways.
-If only one partner is opening up, while the other one doesn’t, that this leads to an unbalanced relationship.
+If only one partner is opening up, while the other one doesn’t, this can lead to an unbalanced relationship.

 How to overcome insecurity in a long-distance relationship?

 The only way to overcome insecurity is to face it and express it.
 By talking about your insecurities, you’re taking away their power over you and your behaviour.

 If you can’t openly talk about your insecurities, they will significantly affect your behaviour and your relationship.
 It can be helpful to discuss your personal insecurities and uncertainties about your relationship with your long-distance partner.

 However, it’s even more critical that you learn about yourself regardless of your relationship.
 Throughout your life, many people come and go.
 But the only person that’s always there with you from start to end is yourself.

 So, your relationship with yourself is the first relationship you need to work on.
 The better you know yourself, the more chances you have of having a healthy relationship with another person.